YorkEarwaker/Climate-Model/amn/doc/mcd/Embedded-Systems.md

 * - air pressure, *?
 * - light, optional?, not required for PoC,
 * - motion, optional?, not required for PoC,
-* Actuators, optional?, not required for PoC, bar LDR/LCD display
+* Actuators, optional?, not required for PoC, bar LCD/OLED display
-* - LDR display, which LCD/LDR *?
+* - LCD display,
-* - LCD display, which LCD/LDR *?
+* - OLED display,
+* - LDR (Light Dependent Resistor), optional?, not required for PoC,
 * - LED lights, optional?, not required for PoC,
 * - relay modules, optional?, not required for PoC,
 * - servo motors, optional?, not required for PoC,